-The Judicial Council's process of judicial selection is now being emulated by several district magistrates commissions, the federal bench, and, has been the subject of inquiries from other states.
+The Judicial Council's process of judicial selection is now being emulated by several district magistrates' commissions, the federal bench, and, has been the subject of inquiries from other states.

-NOMINATIONS BY THE JUDICIAL COUNCIL FOR 2019
+NOMINATIONS BY THE JUDICIAL COUNCIL FOR 2021

 Judicial vacancies usually fill a large part of the Council's activities.
-There were three (3) vacancies in the 2019 calendar year.
+There were nine (9) vacancies interviewed in the 2021 calendar year.